ampproject/amp.dev/_guides/analytics/analytics_basics.md

 For most analytics solutions, use `amp-analytics`.
 Page view tracking works in `amp-analytics` too.
-But you can also track user engagement with any type of page content, including clicks on links, buttons, videos.
+But you can also track user engagement with any type of page content, including clicks on links and buttons.
 And you can measure how far on the page the user scrolled, whether or not the user engaged with social media, and more (see